Death Valley National Park is known for its many superlatives:

 Along with the visitor center, Furnace Creek also has campgrounds, a gas station, a restaurant and Furnace Creek Ranch, one of the few hotels in Death Valley.

-PRO TIP: Cell phone service is VERY scarce throughout this national park.
+PRO TIP: Cell phone service can be very spotty throughout this national park.
 Furnace Creek is one of the few places in Death Valley where you can get a signal.

-After stopping at Furnace Creek, head north on Highway 190 to Harmony Borax Works for a little lesson in history.
+After stopping at Furnace Creek, head north on Highway 190 to Harmony Borax Works.
 This spot is an outdoor exhibit that shows how borax was mined here in the late 19th century through the colorful display of equipment and The Harmony Borax plant.

 The drive to Ubehebe Crater is about 30 miles from the main state route that traverses through Death Valley.
 At 600 feet deep and half-mile wide, Ubehebe Crater is a pure wonder to gaze at!
-Thanks to its remote location, it’s definitely one of the least visited places in Death Valley.
+Thanks to its remote location, it’s one of the best places things to do in Death Valley.

 You can hike around the rim of the crater or down to its bottom.
 But keep in mind that while the walk down might feel like a breeze, a hike back will require some effort.